averinaleks/bot/README.md

     data for symbols listed in ``STREAM_SYMBOLS``.
 Cache lifetime is controlled by ``CACHE_TTL``.

+The reference scripts exist purely for demonstration and integration testing.
+They expose the same HTTP routes as the real services but avoid heavy dependencies.
+Use them when you just want to verify the bot's basic workflow without setting up full ML libraries.

 The model builder maintains separate models per trading pair.
 POST JSON data of the form::